tomwhite/leveltheplayingfield/README.md

 ### Running

-In RStudio, run `batch.R` to generate all the reports.
+In RStudio, run `primary.R` to generate all the reports.

-Run `schools.Rmd` to generate summaries or reports one at a time.